cdelorme/csideanime.com/docs/design/source-code.md

 - static site deployment
 - executable api deployment

 For our static site deployment, we can simply setup a cronjob to pull the latest source from master on a regular schedule (say hourly), or on demand manually.
 With nginx caching set to 5 minutes changes will trickle through shortly after.
-If we use appropriate git-hashes in query-strings we can eliminate caching as well.
+Applying the short git-hash to javascript and css assets will address client-side caching.

-For the api it is recommended that you keep your production server light and compile from another location, such as a staging or development system.
-Ideally you should be able to simply `scp` the file onto the server, but for first-install you will need to add a layer to launch it at boot time.
-Alternative deployment methods include continuous integration and a deploy script that executes with the cronjob that pulls new masters, uploading a binary to S3 and copying it onto one or more machines.
-Of course something like ansible could also be used to easily distribute a new binary to many servers.
+For the api it is recommended that you keep your production server light-weight and compile from another location, such as a staging or development system.
+Ideally you should be able to simply `scp` the executable onto the server and replace then restart the service, but for first-install you will need to add a layer to launch it at boot time.  _I recommend using the `monit` package to ensure the executable runs and remains running._  The alternative is a full continuous integration stack which pulls the latest source, recompiles, runs any tests, and restarts the service.
+This is a more _complete_ solution but it introduces a bunch of additional components (and points of failure) to the production box.

 ## feature support